-CriteriaJORC Code explanationCommentaryImage: Control of the intervent of Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-Criteria JORC Code explanation Commentary material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-Mineral Type, reference name/number, location and ownership including agreements or The details and status of Chariot's tenements are provided in the relevant sections of the enure royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. tenement and material issues with third parties such as joint ventures, partnerships, overriding report.
+Mineral Type, reference name/number, location and ownership including agreements or tenement and material issues with third parties such as joint ventures, partnerships, overriding report.
+Issued tenure The details land tenure royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Independent security of Security of Security of Security of the tenure held at the time of reporting along with any known Security of the tenure held at the time of reporting along with any known Commentary ent and material issues with third parties such as joint ventures, partnerships, overriding since material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known invadinant to other interests of special sites and the security of the tenure held at the time of reporting along with any known invadinant to other interests. ent and material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known imadional to the control of the tenure held at the time of reporting along with any known imadionals. nents or The details and status of Chariot's tenements are provided in the relevant sections of the inure royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediment to obtaining a liganotation in the grant. report.
 Issues relating to royalties, native title, historical sites are covered in the environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. land tenure royalties, native title interests, historical sites, wilderness or national park and Independent Solicitor's Report found elsewhere in the Prospectus. ng with any known status environmental settings.
-Security of tenure and any known impediments are discussed in the relevant sections of The security of the tenure held at the time of reporting along with any known the report as well as the Independent Solicitor's Report found elsewhere in the impediments to obtaining a licence to operate in the area.
-Prospectus.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a liganos to concern in the gray k and Independent Solicitor's Report found elsewhere in the Prospectus. ime of reporting along with any known Security of tenure and any known impediments are discussed in the relevant sections of the report as well as the Independent Solicitor's Report found elsewhere in the Prospectus.